Komodo-pty/argus-recon/README.md

 Depending on how it was installed, Impacket's lookupsid may have another name (e.g. impacket-lookupsid).

 netexec should have the alias nxc.

+# Related Projects
+Check out the rest of the Pentesting Pantheon:

+Prepare your next attack with Ares (https://github.com/Komodo-pty/ares-attack)

+Hunt for shells with Artemis (https://github.com/Komodo-pty/artemis-hunter)